Opuntian Locris: History

 The Eastern Locrians, are mentioned by Homer, who describes them as following Ajax, the son of Oïleus, to the Trojan War in forty ships, and as inhabiting the towns of Kynos, Opus, Calliarus, Besa, Scarphe, Augeiae, Tarphe, and Thronium.
 Neither Homer, Herodotus, Thucydides, nor Polybius, make any distinction between the Opuntii and Epicnemidii; and, during the flourishing period of Greek history, Opus was regarded as the chief town of the Eastern Locrians.
 Even Strabo, from whom the distinction is chiefly derived, in one place describes Opus as the metropolis of the Epicnemidii (ix. p.
 416); and the same is confirmed by Pliny (iv.
 7. s.
 12) and Stephanus.
 In the Persian War the Opuntian Locrians fought with Leonidas at the Battle of Thermopylae, and also sent seven ships to the Greek fleet.
 The Locrians fought on the side of Sparta in the Peloponnesian War.
 The Locri Opuntii also minted coins in antiquity, some of which survive.
+A number of authors refer to earthquakes which occurred in the area in 426 BC, causing significant damage.